waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Poison is not very effective against Poison (Observed: GOLBAT's SLUDGE vs ZUBAT).

 # V. Battle Strategy & Tool Usage
-- **Battle Automation Flow:** Use the consolidated `battle_automator` for all in-battle menu navigation (main menu and move selection).
+- **Battle Automation Flow:** Use the consolidated `battle_automator` for all in-battle menu navigation.
 For complex trainer battles, consult `comprehensive_battle_agent` for high-level strategic advice.
 - **Navigation:** Use `automated_path_navigator` for standard point-to-point travel.
 For multi-floor buildings with known warp connections, use `multi_floor_navigation_agent`.
 For high-level exploration planning in complex, unknown areas, use `navigation_strategist_agent`.

 # VI.
 System & Tool Notes